kamiraqua/uberdepuperdocs/activity-get.md

  -	**spot**, shows information about the spot where the event is located, see: [activity spot](<link naar spot pagina>)
  -	**stats**, shows the stats of the creation of the event, see: [activity stats](<link naar stats pagina>)

- *If the activity type is �event_checkin� the following fields will be returned.*
+ *If the activity type is "event_checkin" the following fields will be returned.*

  -	**message**, shows the message that was put at the moment of checking in.
  -	**points**, shows the points that were earned with this check in.